AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 - otherwise, the name statically denotes an object and the root object is the statically denoted object.

-An object O1 is said to be a *reachable element* of an object O2 if

-- O1 is a part of O2; or
-- O1 is a reachable element of the object designated by (the value of) an access-valued part of O2.

 Two names are said to be *potential aliases* when:

 - both names statically denote the same entity [redundant: , which